adtzlr/felupe/docs/tutorial/building_blocks.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~
 Next we enforce boundary conditions on the displacement field.
-Boundaries are stored as a dictionary of multiple boundary instances.
+Boundary conditions are stored as a dictionary of multiple :class:`~felupe.Boundary` instances.
 First, the left end of the cube is fixed.
-Displacements on the right end are fixed in directions y and z whereas displacements in direction x are prescribed with a user-defined value.
-A boundary instance hold useful attributes like ``points`` or ``dof``.
+Displacements on the right end are fixed in directions y and z whereas displacements in direction x are prescribed with a user-defined ``value=0.5``.
+A :class:`~felupe.Boundary` holds useful attributes like :attr:`~felupe.Boundary.points` or :attr:`~felupe.Boundary.dof`.

 ..  code-block:: python